 The State Records Center uses a web module, Versatile Web Enterprise, as a portal to request records retrieval and storage submissions.
 You can also log into the web module and inventory what your agency has stored in the records center as well as check your agency's retention schedules.

-Click the button below to login into the the web module.
+Click below to login into the the web module

 No. While the State Records Center maintains physical custody of the records. legal custody and ownership still resides with the agency.
 You may remove your records at any time.

 No. State Records Center staff will only release information or the actual files to designated employees of the agency that owns the records.
 If your agency needs to release information to employees of other agencies or to private citizens, you must request the files and release the information from your agency.
 This includes public records requests, which your agency must handle according to your own procedures.

 No. The State Records Center is designed for inactive records, i.e., referred to less than once per month.
 Records sent to the State Records Center must be assigned to an approved records retention schedule and the event date that triggers the retention period for the records must have occurred (the event date is the date from which the retention period is calculated, e.g. , …from the date action completed, …from the date the contract is terminated, …from the end of the fiscal year, etc.).
 The records must have a minimum of 12 months or more remaining on the retention period and the records may not be source (paper) documents that are duplicated on microfilm or digitized and stored electronically.
 If your agency's records are not yet scheduled or if you want to request a copy of your agency's retention schedule, you may contact the Records Management program at 775-684-3411.

 The State Records Center provides 24-hour protection against fire, flood or intrusion.
 Access is controlled by a computerized card access system that is closely monitored by Records Center staff.